MohamedAhmed412000/Scanner/README.md

 # Scanner
 Implement Scanner for Tiny language using C++
-1) Add Code to file.txt
+1) Add Code to GUI in Tiny Code Field
-2) Run Scanner.txt
+2) Click on Get Tokens Button
-3) Tokens will be added to tokens.txt file
+3) Tokens will be added to tokens.txt file and shown in gui also